 6 Beauty Tips From a Senegalese Surfer Babe

-Growing up in Ghana, Sudan, Côte d’Ivoire, Ethiopia, and California, Yodit is a surfer and swimmer herself and has clocked infinite hours on the seashore.
-“I go to the seashore at least 5 times per week in Dakar,” she says of her present-day home base.
-“But I’m not the form of a female who loves to simply lie on the seashore—I need to be active.”
+Growing up in Ghana, Sudan, Côte d’Ivoire, Ethiopia, and California, Yodit is a surfer and swimmer and has clocked infinite hours on the seashore.
+“I go to the seashore at least five times per week in Dakar,” she says of her present-day home base.
+“But I’m not the form of a female who loves to lie on the seashore simply—I need to be active.”
 But however brave she may be paddling into the waves of the Almadies Peninsula in Senegal or Anchor Point in Morocco, she admits she takes a softer method to skincare.
-“Salt may be harsh and drying for my skin and hair,” she says, recalling times she became unprotected inside the water, leaving her thick curly hair dehydrated and brittle.
-Here, Eklund walks us via her summertime necessities that beat the heat, sun, and sea for surfers—from all around the globe, with an array of skin kinds and hair textures—and non-surfers alike.
-After all, she says, “At Bantu Wax, we want each person to experience as they belong.”
+“Salt may be harsh and drying for my skin and hair,” she says, recalling times she became unprotected inside the water, leaving her thick, curly hair dehydrated and brittle.
+Here, Eklund walks us through her summertime necessities that beat the heat, sun, and sea for surfers—from around the globe, with an array of skin kinds and hair textures—and non-surfers alike.
+After all, she says, “At Bantu Wax, we want each person to experience as they belong.”Get beneficial with your sunscreen.

-“Women in Africa underestimate the need of sporting sunblock.
-Everyone desires to shield their pores and skin; Bob Marley died of cancer in the end.
-I like to apply this awesome sunblock I purchase from a spa in Ethiopia known as Tilla.”
+“Women in Africa underestimate the need for sporting sunblock.
+Everyone desires to shield their pores and skin; Bob Marley died of cancer.
+I like to apply this awesome sunblock I purchased from a spa in Ethiopia known as Tilla.”Turn to braids for added conditioning.

 Always pay attention to your skin.

 “I love using a ramification of various oils earlier than and after solar exposure on both my hair and face.
-I attempt to take note of what my skin appears like and what it wishes.
-I surely just like the consistency of this baobab oil that I buy in Dakar because it’s thick and hydrating but on no account greasy.
-I purchase it here in Senegal due to the fact you may locate it pretty lots anywhere, and it’s now not too high-priced.
+I attempt to note what my skin appears like and what it wishes.
+I surely just like the consistency of this baobab oil I buy in Dakar because it’s thick and hydrating but not greasy.
+I purchased it here in Senegal because you may locate it pretty much anywhere, and it’s now not too high-priced.
 My pores and skin continually experience exceptional smoothness and nourishment once I use them.
-For [after-sun recovery], my buddies make Obal oil, a combination of argan, bitter cherry, sweet almond oils, and some different vital oils.
-It’s extremely good for the face, especially after an extended day at the beach, so I like to apply it within the evenings.”
+For [after-sun recovery], my buddies make Obal oil, a combination of argan, bitter cherry, sweet almond oils, and some vital oils.
+It’s extremely good for the face, especially after an extended day at the beach, so I like to apply it in the evenings.”Hydrate from the inside out.

-Forget makeup, double up on fragrance.
+Forget makeup; double up on fragrance.

 Arm yourself with self-assurance.